liangzan/forewoman/README.md

 forewoman start is used to run your application directly from the command line.

-If no additional parameters are passed, forewoman will run one instance of each type of process defined in your Procfile.
+If no additional parameters are passed, forewoman will run one instance of each type of process defined in your __Procfile__.
+The format of a __Procfile__ is explained [here](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html)

 If a parameter is passed, forewoman will run one instance of the specified application type.